xieshentoken/dTheta/README.md

 # dTheta
-A python app for analyzing the HRTEM photo
+A python script for analyzing the HRTEM photo